hannahwn/c55-core-week-3/README.md

 Write your code in `task-2/parse-date.js`

 ### Task 3
 Write your code in `task-3`.
-Do not modify `example.js`.
 Implement the requirements in a new file named `date.js`.
+❗️ Do not modify `example.js`.

 ### Task 4
-Write your code in `task-4/.js`
+Write your code in `task-4/cleanup.js`
-...